 Cochlear implant switch on

-Check out the video below to watch as Ella’s cochlear implants are switched on for the first time – an emotional and exciting milestone when she hears sound for the first time – and only the beginning of his journey learning to hear and speak.
+Check out the video to see Ella’s cochlear implants being switched on for the first time.
+This is an emotional and exciting milestone when she hears sound for the first time, and only the beginning of her journey learning to hear and speak.